What is a Consumer Co-operative?

 They provide essential services or products that most individuals require or ‘consume’ and can be categorized accordingly.

-View some types and some examples of consumer co-operatives >>
+Examples of consumer co-operatives >>

 Most often, Consumer Co-ops operate in 1 of 3 different ways: